LucaJiang/Two-Stage-Phase-II-RCT/index.md

 ## Introduction: Clinical Trials

+Goal: Determine if a new test or treatment works and is safe.

 Three main phases of clinical trials$^{[1]}$:

 | Phase | Purpose                                      | Typical number of participants        | Success rate    |